The Edmonton region leads in housing affordability

 This consistent construction of homes is certainly one of the factors that Edmonton’s housing is so affordable.

-The number of housing starts may in turn be driven by the region’s efficient permitting process relative to other jurisdictions.
+The number of housing starts may in turn be driven by the Region’s efficient permitting process relative to other jurisdictions.
 The Canadian Home Builders’ Association commissioned a report in 2020 which concluded that the City of Edmonton is number two in Canada for the efficiency of its permitting process (Figure 9).

 Figure 9.
 Overall Rank of Canadian Cities by Development Approval Processing Efficiency (2020)